Charter schools are driving success, innovation and progress.

 charter schools in Michigan serving over 150,000 students.

+Charter schools operate under a contract with an authorizer, which can be a public university, community college, intermediate school district, or a local traditional school district.
 Authorizers are the institutions that decide who can start a new charter school, set expectations and oversee school performance, and decide which schools should continue to serve students or not.
-In Michigan, authorizers can be universities, community colleges, local school districts, or intermediate school districts (ISDs).
+Currently, 19 Michigan traditional districts authorize charter schools.
+All state-chartered schools in Michigan serve as their own Local Education Agency (LEA).

 A full-service charter school management company will do everything from establishing the